cuteday/OpenGLViewer/README.md

 An OpenGL tool reads 3D scenes and viewing.

-This is a unfinished naive work, with nothing useful but for learning purpose ✧(≖ ◡ ≖✿)\
+This is an unfinished naive work, with nothing useful but for learning purpose ✧(≖ ◡ ≖✿)\
-Tested on OS X only.
+*Tested on OS X only*

 ## Render Pipeline (Currently)
 1 Draw model and skybox (with optional HDR rendering) \